 How to Apply for a Federal Direct Consolidation Loan

 The Direct Loan Consolidation application process is available through StudentLoans.gov and comes with no fees.
 You simply fill out the online application, or if needed, you can print out a paper version and mail it.
 To make things easier, it may help to gather all of your loan records, accounts and bills on hand as you work through the form.
 The process takes about 30 minutes total.

 Almost all federal student loans are eligible for consolidation.
-If you have private education loans, you can not consolidate them with your federal loans.
-You can’t consolidate your loans while in school and must graduate, leave school, or drop below half-time enrollment in order to pursue consolidation.
+If you have private education loans, you cannot consolidate them with your federal loans.
+Also note that you can’t consolidate your loans while in school and must graduate, leave school or drop below half-time enrollment in order to pursue consolidation.
 Parent PLUS loans can’t be consolidated with loans in the student’s name.

 You can also select which loans you do and do not want to consolidate on your loan application.
 For instance, if you have a loan that will be paid off in a short amount of time, you might consider leaving it out of the consolidation, or if you have already made qualifying payments toward forgiveness on certain loans.

 There might be other reasons you don’t want to include a certain loan in your Direct Consolidation Loan — consider the features of each individual loan before deciding whether to consolidate.
 Of course, if you keep one or more loans out of the Direct Consolidation Loan, you’ll end up with at least two different payment plans and monthly student loan bills.

 Remember to keep making payments on your loans during the application process, until you are notified that they have been paid off by your new Direct Consolidation Loan.
 Your first new payment will be due within two months of when your Direct Consolidation Loan is first paid out.